Pranithreddy16/Attendance-Tracker/README.md

 ---

 ## Overview
-The **Attendance Tracker** is a tool that automates the tracking of course-wise attendance.
+The **Attendance Tracker** is a tool that keeps the tracking of course-wise attendance.
 It calculates real-time percentages and determines if a student meets the mandatory **75% eligibility criteria**.
 Beyond simple tracking, it provides a "Predictor" tool that tells students exactly how many more classes they need to attend to stay in the "Safe" zone.

 ---